boutproject/BOUT-dev/manual/sphinx/user_docs/physics_models.rst

 * Using round brackets ``()`` instead of square brackets ``[]`` for indexing fields

-* Moving components of :cpp:class:`Mesh` related to the metric tensor and "real space" out into a new object, :cpp:class:`Coordinates`
+* Moving components of `Mesh` related to the metric tensor and "real space" out into a new object, `Coordinates`

-* Changed some :cpp:class:`Field3D` member functions into non-member functions
+* Changed some `Field3D` member functions into non-member functions

 * The shifted metric method has changed in version 4, so that fields are stored in orthogonal X-Z coordinates rather than field aligned